 9 What profit has he who works in that in which he labors?
 10 I have seen the burden which God has given to the sons of men to occupy them.
 11 He has made everything beautiful in its time.
 He has also set eternity in their hearts, yet no man can fathom the work that God has done from the beginning to the end.

-18 I said in my heart, “As for the sons of men, God tests them, so that they may see that they themselves are like animals.
-19 For the same fate that falls on the sons of men falls on animals.
+18 I said in my heart, “As for people, God tests them, so that they may see that they themselves are like animals.
+19 For the same fate that falls on mankind, falls on animals.
 As one dies, so the other dies.
-Yes, they have all one breath; and man has no advantage over the animals; for all is vanity.
+Yes, they have all one breath, and man has no advantage over the animals, for all is vanity.

 From Dust to Dust

-20 All go to one place.
-All are from the dust, and all turn to dust again.
+20 They all go to one place.
+All of them are from the dust, and all of them return to dust.
 21 Who knows the spirit of man, whether it goes upward, and the spirit of the animal, whether it goes downward to the earth?”

 2 Corinthians 6:1-13